angieyeh/ConsoleLogTracker/README.md

 3.  `sleuthy.track(//path to directory)` the path must be an absolute path to a directory (e.g. sleuthy.track(__dirname))

-Sleuthy analyzes all directories and its as long as they aren't listed in your gitignore file.\s\s It will only search for console.logs in files that end in '.js' or '.jsx'.\s\s Requires users to provide a directory to sleuthy.track().\s\s Currently it will only ignore directories from gitignore, not files.
-So if you're gitignoring a .js file sleuthy will still analyze it.\s\s
+Sleuthy analyzes all directories and its as long as they aren't listed in your gitignore file. <br/>
+It will only search for console.logs in files that end in '.js' or '.jsx'. <br/>
+Requires users to provide a directory to sleuthy.track(). <br/>
+Currently it will only ignore directories from gitignore, not files.
+So if you're gitignoring a .js file sleuthy will still analyze it. <br/>

 ## Roadmap
-Allow users to sleuth console.logs from a single file.\s\s Allow users to ignore files they don't want sleuthed.\s\s
+Allow users to sleuth console.logs from a single file. <br/>
+Allow users to ignore files they don't want sleuthed. <br/>